MIG Weld Equipment &

 When dealing with mechanized, pulsed MIG pipe weld equipment as found with oil industry pipe applications, you will often find multi-gun units with sophisticated pulsed weld equipment and controls.
 The automated, pulsed equipment will provide dedicated pulsed MIG weld programs suited to the unique requirements necessary for the pipe weld roots, fill and cap passes.
 The message here is two fold.
 All position mechanized pipe welds are a fraction of one percent of all MIG welds.
 Don't expect the weld results you will attain from the automated pulsed MIG process, with the weld quality results you will achieve from the manual pulsed MIG process

-SINCE IT'S INTRODUCTION IN THE EIGHTIES, I HAVE BEEN EVALUATING PULSED MIG EQUIPMENT FROM GLOBAL MIG EQUIPMENT MANUFACTURERS.
-IN MY HANDS ON WELD TESTS OVER THE 3 DECADES, I SAW THAT THE ELECTRONIC DIFFERENCES AND RESULTING PULSED ARC CHARACTERISTICS BETWEEN ONE PULSED MIG EQUIPMENT MANUFACTURER AND ANOTHER MANUFACTURER, WERE EXTENSIVE.
+SINCE IT'S INTRODUCTION IN THE EIGHTIES, I HAVE BEEN EVALUATING PULSED MIG EQUIPMENT FROM GLOBAL MIG EQUIPMENT MFGs .
+IN MY WELD TESTS OVER THE THREE DECADES, I SAW THAT THE ELECTRONIC DIFFERENCES AND RESULTING PULSED ARC CHARACTERISTICS BETWEEN ONE PULSED MIG EQUIPMENT MANUFACTURER AND ANOTHER MANUFACTURER, WERE EXTENSIVE.

-THINK ABOUT THOSE MILLIONS OF EXISTING, CV MIG WELD PROCEDURES DONE OVER THE LAST FIVE DECADES, THOSE PROCEDURES ARE USUALLY TUCKED AWAY IN A FILE IN THE QA MANAGERS OFFICE.
+WHY THE CONCERN FOR MIG PROCEDURES?
+THINK ABOUT THE MILLIONS OF EXISTING, CV MIG WELD PROCEDURES PRODUCED OVER THE LAST FIVE DECADES, THOSE PROCEDURES ARE USUALLY TUCKED AWAY IN A FILE IN THE QA MANAGERS OFFICE.
 WHEN YOU USE PULSED MIG, YOUR ORGANIZATION WILL HAVE THE HIGH COSTS ASSOCIATED WITH WELD PROCEDURE REQUALIFICATION.
-ALSO NOTE THAT WHEN YOU CHANGE THAT PULSED EQUIPMENT FROM ONE YEAR TO THE NEXT, THE OUT PUT WILL LIKELY BE VERY DIFFERENT, AND BY RIGHTS YOU SHOULD AGAIN SPEND THOUSANDS OF DOLLARS ON AGAIN REQUALIFYING THOSE WELDS.
+ALSO NOTE THAT WHEN YOU CHANGE THAT PULSED EQUIPMENT FROM ONE YEAR TO THE NEXT, THE WELD OUT PUT WILL LIKELY BE VERY DIFFERENT, AND BY RIGHTS, YOU SHOULD AGAIN SPEND THOUSANDS OF DOLLARS ON REQUALIFYING THE WELDS.

 THE BOTTOM LINE.
-FOR DECADES DIFFERENT MIG EQUIPMENT MFGS HAVE PROVIDED 300 - 450 AMP CV, MIG POWER SOURCES AND THEY TYPICALLY HAVE HAD SIMILAR SLOPES AND THEREFORE SIMILAR WELD PERFORMANCE.
-(MILLER DELTA WELDS, AND IN THE OLD DAYS LINDE SVI EQUIPMENT WAS SIMPLY AND STILL IS THE BEST)
+FOR DECADES DIFFERENT MIG EQUIPMENT MFGS HAVE PROVIDED 300 - 450 AMP CV, MIG POWER SOURCES AND THEY TYPICALLY HAVE HAD SIMILAR SLOPES AND THEREFORE CV EQUIPMENT HAS PROVIDED SIMILAR WELD PERFORMANCE.

-WITH THAT LOW COST CV EQUIPMENT, LIFE FOR THE WELD SHOP SHOULD HAVE BEEN SIMPLE, (IF PROCESS CONTROL TRAINING HAD BEEN PROVIDED FOR WELD PERSONNEL) WITH TWO CONTROLS, THE DURABLE CV EQUIPMENT COULD PROVIDE SHORT CIRCUIT, GLOBULAR OR SPRAY TRANSFER.
-LOW - MEDIUM - HIGH ENERGY WELDS SUITED TO THE MAJORITY OF ALL GLOBAL WELD APPICATIONS.
+WITH THE LOW COST, CV EQUIPMENT, LIFE FOR THE WELD SHOP SHOULD HAVE BEEN SIMPLE, THAT IS IF MANAGEMENT HAD PROVIDED MIG PROCESS CONTROL TRAINING.
+WITH THE TWO SIMPLE CONTROLS, THE DURABLE, LOW COST, CV EQUIPMENT COULD PROVIDE SHORT CIRCUIT, GLOBULAR OR SPRAY TRANSFER THAT WOULD PROVIDE LOW,- MEDIUM AND - HIGH ENERGY MIG WELDS SUITED TO 99% OF WELD APPICATIONS.

 Ref pulsed MIG pipe welding concens: